-Since its inception in 1981, the Center for Independent Documentary (CID) has worked with hundreds of independent film and video producers - and now radio and podcast producers - making work of local, national and international significance on a wide range of historical, contemporary and socially significant issues.
+Since its inception in 1981, the Center for Independent Documentary (CID) has worked with hundreds of independent film and video producers to support the production of stories not often told in mainstream media.
 Whether advocating for LGBT and gender equality, drawing attention to the plight of our returning veterans, or following the lives of children and grandmothers battling AIDS in developing countries, CID gives expression to voices that all too often go unheard or ignored.
 CID films have been seen on PBS as part of American Masters, American Experience, Independent Lens and POV, received national cablecasts from HBO, Sundance, Discovery and LOGO channels, and have appeared at every major film festival receiving awards from Emmys to the Peabody.
 They are also used by a variety of nonprofit and community organizations, from churches to humanities festivals, around the United States and throughout the world.